2020 Executive Summary

 To our Corporators, Customers, Staff and Other Friends

-In 2017 we were named as one of the Best Places to Work in Maine once again by the Best Company Group, an independent workplace research firm.
-We are honored to be recognized as an organization that creates an environment where people love to work.
+We were honored to, again, be named as one of the Best Places to Work in Maine by the Best Company Group, an independent workplace research firm.
+We are pleased to be recognized as an organization with a culture that creates an environment where customers love to bank and people love to work.

 Glenn L. Hutchinson, President & CEO